Data-Driven-World/Data-Driven-World.github.io/_Mini_Projects/background.md

 ```

 where `python[version]` can be your default python version, e.g: `python3.10`.
 You can imagine how that `site-packages` folder is going to be (very full!) when you install modules for all projects you ever touch into that folder.

+## Conclusion

+We have introduced to you **how command works**, and that the first word of a command is none other than the _name_ of the program you'd like to execute (well, at least for now).
+The commands that have been introduced to you for this mini project are:

+1. `cd`: change directory
+2. `git` (clone)
+3. `pwd` for macOS/Linux or `echo %cd%` for Windows: check current working directory (check currently "opened" folder)
+4. `ls` for macOS/Linux or `dir` for Windows: print out the files/folders in the currently "opened" folder
+5. `pip install ...`: run pip to install necessary modules for your project, like `flask`
+6. `python ....`, `flask....`: run `pip` or `python` for your project

+> Notice that `flask run` and `python application.py` does the same thing, that is to run the script `application.py`.